CabooseExia/Fonterra-interview/README.md

 # Fonterra-interview
 create insights to protien martket in Thailand

-yea so for the first part, I want to see the distribution of proteins, carbs and fats in thailand
+yea so for the first part, I want to see the distribution of proteins, carbs and fats eaten by the people in thailand

-second, i want to see the distribution of sources of protein in thailand - i might need to find more data online....
+second, i want to see the distribution of sources of protein in thailand - i might need to find more data online.... no we good

 third i gotta see what the culture is like there, do they even gym bruh